gregness/gregness.github.io/_posts/2025-02-08-serve-static-assets-with-this-one-liner.md

 layout: post
 ---

-Little disclaimer: this works out-of-the-box only on macOS.
+Disclaimer: this works out-of-the-box only on macOS.
 Another disclaimer: I have only tried this on macOS.
+It takes advantage of the pre-installed Ruby.

 Run this command in a directory where you want to serve static assets from: